 I like to listen to music when I’m feeling down, just create a playlist with your personal choice of songs that make you happy and it will make a world of difference.
 When I cant pull myself out of a funk I just listen to my already made playlist and I do feel better. it doesn’t have to be music, it could be a book or colouring just something that pulls you out of your mind and makes you happy.

-Those are some small tips on how I’m trying to be more positive I may go into greater details in making a blog post on each subject but I just want to say again that this is all from personal experience and that you should consult your doctor if you are feeling depressed.
+Those are some small tips on the Importance Of Positivity, I may go into greater details in making a blog post on each subject but I just want to say again that this is all from personal experience and that you should consult your doctor if you are feeling depressed.